 I first considered meditating after listening to the Tim Ferriss podcast.
-I was shocked by the top number of top performers who use a meditation practice in their daily routine.
+I was shocked by the high number of top performers who use a meditation practice in their daily routine.
 However, my previous attempts never lasted longer than a week, so I never felt any tangible benefits.

 This year, I gave it another try.
 I committed to 30 (consecutive) days of meditation.
 I would meditate every day for one month, for at least 10 minutes.

 67 days later and I’m hooked.
 Here’s what happened.